john-cd/rust_howto/bk/src/categories/data-structures/heapless.md

 The [`heapless`][c~heapless~docs]↗{{hi:heapless}} crate provides data structures that don't require dynamic memory allocation.
 This means they are backed by static memory allocation (on the stack, in a static variable, or even in the heap, despite the name) and have _fixed_ capacities determined at compile time.
 They don't implicitly re-allocate at runtime.

-This can be particularly useful for [embedded][p~embedded] systems or other environments where dynamic memory allocation is not feasible or desirable: operations on [`heapless`][c~heapless~docs]↗{{hi:heapless}} data structures do not involve a memory allocator, reducing the risk of memory allocation failures.
+This can be particularly useful for [[embedded]] systems or other environments where dynamic memory allocation is not feasible or desirable: operations on [`heapless`][c~heapless~docs]↗{{hi:heapless}} data structures do not involve a memory allocator, reducing the risk of memory allocation failures.
 In addition, operations like `push` and `pop` are truly constant time, as there is no dynamic resizing involved.

 [`heapless`][c~heapless~docs]↗{{hi:heapless}} includes: